Speed Calculus Preview Program - Summer 2016

 How does it work?

-This program is a four-week session, offered either on-site or online, from July 7 to August 1.
+This program is offered online from July 11 to August 5.

 What is the cost?

 The program fee is $50.00.
-In addition, each student must purchase an access code to MathXL.
-(Onsite students can purchase a campus parking permit which costs $10 each week).
-Payment is due to REACH by July 7, 2014.
+Each student must also purchase an access code (paid online to the software company).
+The $50 program fee is due to REACH by July 11, 2016.

 How Do I Enroll?

-- Apply to the program online or print and mail in an application any time before July 7 for the summer session.
+Apply to the program online any time before July 11th for the summer session.
 Eligible students will be sent letters of invitation and/or may be referred by an advisor.
+Apply Here You cannot enroll in the program after the deadline.

 Where Can I Get More Information?